Madagascar periwinkle is a herbaceous plant native to the island of which it bears the name.

 Madagascar periwinkle leaves turn yellow most often when they were exposed to the cold or to lack of water.

-- Protect your Madagascar periwinkle from drafts and regularly spray water on their leaves.
+- Protect your Madagascar periwinkle from drafts.
+In addition, regularly spray water on their leaves.
+Rainwater is best to avoid build-up of minerals.

 Madagascar periwinkle can also be colonized by mites and ticks such as red spider mites.